the-lazy-god/tlg-count/README.md

 ### 3: Create native Webflow interactions

 Create any Webflow interaction where you animate the variables you created above.
-The value of the variable going from 0 to 100 will correspond to video progress going from 0 to 100% completion.
+The numerical value of the variable is what will be shown in the text element chosen in step 1.

 ## ⚡️ Optional add-ons